Radical 17

+In the Kangxi Dictionary, there are 23 characters (out of 49,030) to be found under this radical.

 As for the similar radicals 22 匚 and 13 冂, the name of radical 17 is purely descriptive of its shape, 下三框 "lower three-sided frame".

 Evolution

 Derived characters

 The radical does not occur as a character on its own.
 In combination, it historically takes meanings such as "open mouth", "box", "frame", "hole" or "receptacle".

 Also derived from the radical are the Simplified Chinese characters including 击 "to hit", without any historical connection to the radical.